Community Supported Agriculture (CSA)

 If you pay for your share online, you will automatically be directed to several payment plan options through our system.

 If you pay for your share with a physical sign up form, you are able to pay for your share by check, card, or cash.
 These payments can be accepted at the visitor center, farm, or farmers market.
-If you are mailing a check to pay for your share, please email the farm manager at liz@blandfordnaturecenter.org, so she is aware to keep an eye out for your payment.
-Additionally, please feel free to email Liz with any other payment questions you may have.
+If you are mailing a check to pay for your share, please email the farm manager at laurenh@blandfordnaturecenter.org, so she is aware to keep an eye out for your payment.
+Additionally, please feel free to email Lauren with any other payment questions you may have.

 Compost Drop-off for Wormies